gumaerc-testorg/wgs.645-fall-2014/content/pages/assignments.md

 We encourage you to submit your Op-Ed for publication.

-Assignment Resources are drawn from [The Op-Ed Project](http://www.theopedproject.org/).
+Assignment Resources are drawn from {{% resource_link "d26a662a-d5a5-4e39-b3eb-6e660e450430" "The Op-Ed Project" %}}.
 Please review the following documents located there before you begin your Op-Ed.

 *   Submission info, Top Outlets
 *   Questions for Op-Ed Writers